appcanary/blog/source/articles/2016-07-07-vikhal-symantec.html.markdown

 link (did I mention you should [upgrade](https://www.symantec.com/support-center/upgrades)?)

 The one that made me think of the Double Tap is a stack overflow in Symantec's PowerPoint parser.
 This parser is used to extract metadata and macros from PowerPoint decks (and presumably scan them for known malware).
-The parser exposes an I/O abstraction layer for these, and buffers date for perform ace.
+The parser exposes an I/O abstraction layer for these, and buffers date for performance.
 Tavis found that he could get that cache into a misaligned state, which resulted in a stack buffer overflow.
 The full writeup and exploit is [here](https://bugs.chromium.org/p/project-zero/issues/detail?id=823&can=1&q=label%3AVendor-Symantec).

 What's interesting about it is that the vulnerable codepath is in something called “Bloodhound Heuristics”.
 These aren't run by default, so you'd think the vulnerability wouldn't be exploitable on a default configuration.
 It is.
 The default setting is "Automatic," which decides which checks to run dynamically.
 All Tavis had to do was try a bunch of known PowerPoint malware, see which one triggered the automatic mode to turn on "Bloodhound Heuristics," and put his payload into them.